Heyson/user-centric-frontend-dev-milestone-project/README.md

 ### Known Bugs

--   There are no known bugs.
-Any improvements that can be made to the site to achieve a better performance score has been documented in the lighthouse audit reports.
+-  Any improvements that can be made to the site to achieve a better performance score has been documented in the lighthouse audit reports.

 ## Deployment